masterdesky/cosmosims/scripts/README.md

     sudo apt install libtool texinfo
     ```

+- EinsteinToolkit requires the OpenBLAS library that can be installed via
+    ```bash
+    sudo apt install libopenblas-dev
+    ```

 - The FLRWSolver thorn for the Cactus framework requires the linking of static
 Python libraries manually.
 This is done by the `python3-config` executable, and
 it requires Python headers to be installed on the corresponding include paths.